ammaralmifalani/programmeren_4/README.md

 - `GET /api/user`: Get all users
 - `GET /api/user/:id`: Get a user by ID
 - `POST /api/user`: Create a new user
-- `PUT /api/user`: Update an existing user based on email address and password
+- `PUT /api/user`: Update an existing user based on email address
-- `DELETE /api/user`: Delete a user based on email address and password
+- `DELETE /api/user`: Delete a user based on email address

 The following endpoints require a request body: